-Contrary to what most people believe, batteries are more complex than they seem, so much so that even technical people don’t find it easy to understand the process of charging.
-Car battery charging is an important step in basic care and maintenance, especially if you don’t drive your car frequently.
+Contrary to what most people believe, batteries are more complicated than they seem, so much so that even technical people don’t find it easy to understand the charging process.
+Car battery charging is an essential step in primary care and maintenance, especially if you don’t drive your car frequently.

-It’s critical to ensure that your battery runs on a sufficient charge, otherwise the battery will discharge easily and experience low starting and auxiliary power frequently.
+It’s critical to ensure that your battery runs on a sufficient charge; otherwise, the battery will discharge in time and experience low starting and auxiliary power frequently.
 It’s a simple procedure that every motorist should know, so take a few minutes to study the following tips:

 Check to see if your battery requires charging

 Never charge a full battery since this will damage the internal components.
-In general, batteries need charging if they have been stored unused for long periods or if the battery had been accidentally drained.
-It’s also good practice to charge a battery that is showing signs of age in order to restore it, at least temporarily.
+In general, batteries need charging if stored unused for long periods or had been accidentally drained.
+It’s also good practice to charge a battery that shows signs of age to restore it, at least temporarily.

-The tools required to carry-out this process, is a digital car battery meter to check state of voltage, and a hydrometer to check specific gravity of the acid electrolyte solution.
+The tools required to carry out this process are a digital car battery meter to check the state of voltage and a hydrometer to check the acid electrolyte solution’s specific gravity.
 These two procedures will show you state-of-charge or if the battery has any dead cells.

 Know your car batteries specifications

-Before buying or renting a charger, read and understand manufacturer’s instructions and guidelines for safety handling.
+Before buying or renting a charger, read and understand the manufacturer’s instructions and safe handling guidelines.
 The type of charger you will be using will depend on the type of automotive battery you have and its components.
-For example, AGM and Calcium/Calcium batteries, require different charge rate settings to each other, so it is essential you know your battery type.
+For example, AGM and Calcium/Calcium batteries require different charge rate settings to each other, so it is essential you know your battery type.

 Car Battery Charging Requires You Observe All Safety Precautions

-Prior to charging , always check the battery chargers compatibility and correct voltage.
+Before charging, always check the battery chargers compatibility and correct voltage.
 Make sure the charger is turned off before attaching it to the terminal clamps.
-Bring the car to a well-ventilated area or if possible, one that has a clear space away from sparks and open flames.
+Bring the car to a well-ventilated area or, if possible, one that has a clear space away from sparks and open flames.

-Frequently check the manufacturer’s instructions on using the charger and see if you’re doing it correctly, particularly how to place settings.
-This will help prevent overheating and most importantly over-charging.
+Frequently check the manufacturer’s instructions on using the charger and see if you’re doing it correctly, particularly in placing settings.
+This will help prevent overheating and, most importantly, over-charging.

 In parallel charging, know that specific charging times and rates are not easy to determine because of factors such as the battery’s electrical capacity, electrolyte temperature, battery condition and state of charge at the time of charging.
-Take note of manufacturer’s guidelines regarding approximate charge times so you have an idea what to expect.
+Take note of the manufacturer’s guidelines regarding approximate charge times, so you have an idea of what to expect.

 To be on the safe side, always wear safety glasses and acid-proof gloves before charging.
-Vehicle batteries contain sulfuric acid which produces a highly flammable gas, hydrogen, whilst being charged.
-It is also highly corrosive, and contact with bodily parts should be completely avoided.
+Vehicle batteries contain sulfuric acid, which produces a highly flammable gas, hydrogen, whilst being charged.
+It is also highly corrosive and should completely avoid contact with bodily parts.

-When car battery charging is required, we always recommend as a first choice, you get the professionals to do it for you.
+When car battery charging is required, we always recommend it as a first choice; you get the professionals to do it for you.
 It is quite a dangerous procedure, especially if unsure of the correct steps required to avoid injury to oneself.